Zone Look-up Map

 Zone change requests and development in the PD, PC, NR-BP, and NR-SU zones continue to require review and decision by the Environmental Planning Commission or City Council at a noticed public hearing.

 The IDO requires applicants to meet with Neighborhood Associations before the City will accept their applications for projects required to be reviewed at a public meeting or hearing.
-This new requirement provides more opportunities for neighbors to meet with applicants earlier in the process so that concerns and opportunities can be addressed before the application is even submitted to the City.
+This new requirement provides more opportunities for neighbors to meet with applicants earlier in the process, so that concerns and opportunities can be addressed before the application is submitted to the City.

 Variances and waivers are requests for a special exception to a regulation.

-- DRB = Waivers related to
+- DHO = Waivers related to

 - 5-3 Access & Connectivity